What are COLAs and Merit Raises?

 What market percentile a company should target is a business plan decision.

-For example, Netflix's approach is to pay near the 90th percentile (top 10%) of market, or the employee's internval value to Netflix, which ever is higher, for nearly every key employee (see slide 93 and following in this presentation).
+For example, Netflix's approach is to pay near the 90th percentile (top 10%) of market, or the employee's internval value to Netflix, which ever is higher, for nearly every key employee.
 Anyone who leaves Netflix will likely take a pay cut to do the same job elsewhere.
 Netflix figures higher worker productivity of these top performers will make up for the greater cost.

 Other employers target a low market percentile, e.g., the 25th percentile or below.
 (Wal-Mart comes to mind).
 These employers want to pay the least they can to control the cost of labor.
 These firms usually have efficient mechanisms for hiring workers and bringing them up to speed quickly, because they generally have high turn-over.